 We start out presuming salvation’s up to us, not God, and that’s where we go wrong.
 From that wrong place someone lies to us about what we need to do to finally end up in Heaven.
 Maybe some ritual called “accepting Christ,” and/or a certain behavior pattern that’ll be good enough for God.
 But it’s all wrong, because we’re starting at the wrong place.

 Salvation isn’t up to us; it’s entirely in God’s hands.
 We’re born dead in sin (Col 2:13), enemies of God (Col 1:21), alienated from His life.
 (Ep 4:18) A dead man can’t do anything to raise himself; he can’t even want it.
 We need supernatural power; a miracle.

 That’s where grace comes in: grace is “divine influence upon the heart and its reflection in the life.”
-(Strong) It’s God’s power intervening in our deadness (Ep 2:5), divine life energizing human life (1Co 15:10), conforming us to the image of Christ.
+(Strong) It’s God’s power intervening in our deadness (Ep 2:5), divine life energizing human life (1Co 15:10), enabling us to believe (Jn 6:29) and conforming us to the image of Christ.
 (Ro 8:29)